Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 I wanted to explain all that to show people what's happening.

-So what, based on the research that you're talking about, what will be the top priorities to secure the power grid?
+So what based on the research that you're talking about, what would be the top priorities to secure the power grid?

-And the natural ones, for example, solar solar flares cause ground currents that can destroy those transformers.
+And the natural ones, for example, solar flares cause ground currents that can destroy those transformers.

-So a storm, there's a famous there's a number of famous storms that have caused events back in that the, uh, 1850s.
+So a storm, there's a famous, there's a number of famous storms that have caused events back in the 1850s.

 So this is like a 200-year storm.